This site will look much better in a browser that supports web standards, but is accessible to any browser or Internet device.

 According to Dominus, many people have jumped him about his use of the Iterator example as a reason that Design Patterns are bad.
 Some have said that the pattern is too simple, so it makes a bad example.
 Some have suggested that he just doesn't understand the Iterator.
 I actually disagree.
 I think it makes a really good example of MJD's argument.
 I also see where it serves as a counter-argument as well.

 At it's most basic, the Iterator pattern allows traversing a container without knowing how it is implemented.
 MJD points out that this is a deficiency in the C++ and Java languages because they don't have iteration built in to the language.
-Perl doesn't need iterators because traversing a list is a feature of the language:
+The Perl programming language doesn't need iterators because traversing a list is a feature of the language:

 foreach $element (@collection) {